Neo-glitch/BuildingAndroidSdk/README.md

 ## How to use the dummy Sdk ##

-Add the dependency in your projects build.gradle file
+Add the dependency in your `project's build.gradle` file

 ```
   allprojects{